lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

   be easily installed.

 The Static Context Header Compression (SCHC) is defined for this environment.
-SCHC uses a context where header information is kept in order, this context is static (the values on the header fields do not change during time) avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
+SCHC uses a context where header information is kept in order.
+This context is static (the values on the header fields do not change during time) avoiding complex resynchronization mechanisms, incompatible with LPWAN characteristics.
 In most of the cases, IPv6/UDP headers are reduced